oauthstuff/app2app-evolution/README.md

 ### Problem with Android App Links
 If an IDP app is responsible for several hundred domains, the app has to register an Android App Link for every single domain.
-If one of these registrations fails none of them would be valid.
+If one of these registrations fails, none of them would be valid.
 Additionally, the IDP app has to download a document from every single domain.
 This could be a problem in mobile networks.

-To solve this the Relying Party could add the applicationID to the intent that opens the redirect URL.
+To solve this the Relying Party could add the package name to the intent that opens the redirect URL.
 This would ensure that the correct app opens without Android App Links.
-It is also a good solution since we already have the applicationID of the IDP to check whether the app is installed or not.
+It is also a good solution since we already have the package name of the IDP to check whether the app is installed or not.

 ```kotlin